Richard Branson: 2008–2019: Hotels, healthcare and charitable influence

 In February 2009, Branson's Virgin organisation was reported as bidding to buy the former Honda Formula One team.
 Branson later expressed interest in Formula One, but claimed that, before the Virgin brand became involved with Honda or any other team, Formula One would have to develop a more economically efficient and environmentally responsible image.
 At the start of the 2009 Formula One season on 28 March, it was announced that Virgin would be sponsoring the new Brawn GP team, with discussions also under way about introducing a less "dirty" fuel in the medium term.
 After the end of the season and the subsequent purchase of Brawn GP by Mercedes-Benz, Branson invested in an 80 per cent buyout of Manor Grand Prix, with the team being renamed Virgin Racing.

 In 2010, Virgin Hotels was launched under the Virgin Group.
 In February 2018, Branson announced the first Virgin hotel in the UK would open in Edinburgh.

-Branson and Tony Fernandes, owner of Air Asia and Lotus F1 Racing, had a bet for the 2010 F1 season where the losing team's boss should work on the winner's airline during a charity flight dressed as a stewardess.
-Fernandes escaped as the bet winner, as Lotus Racing ended tenth in the championship, while Virgin Racing ended twelfth and last.
-Branson kept his word after losing the bet, as he served his duty as a stewardess on an Air Asia flight between Perth and Kuala Lumpur on 12 May 2013.

 Branson at the Time 100 Gala in May 2010.
-Known for his informal dress code, this was a rare occasion he didn't wear an open shirt.
+Known for his informal dress code, this was a rare occasion he did not wear an open shirt.

 In 2010, Branson became patron of the UK's Gordon Bennett 2010 gas balloon race, which has 16 hydrogen balloons flying across Europe.

 In April 2012, Virgin Care commenced a five-year contract for provision of a range of health services which had previously been under the aegis of NHS Surrey, the local primary care trust.
 By March 2015 Virgin Care was in charge of more than 230 services nationwide.

 In July 2012, Branson announced plans to build an orbital space launch system, designated LauncherOne.
-Four commercial customers have already contracted for launches and two companies are developing standardised satellite buses optimised to the design of LauncherOne, in expectation of business opportunities created by the new smallsat launcher.